Journal of Managed Care & Specialty Pharmacy

-The Journal of Managed Care & Specialty Pharmacy is a monthly peer-reviewed medical journal covering all aspects of managed care pharmacy.
+The Journal of Managed Care & Specialty Pharmacy is a monthly peer-reviewed, open access, medical journal covering all aspects of managed care pharmacy.
 It was established in 1995 and is published by the Academy of Managed Care Pharmacy.
 The editor-in-chief is Laura E. Happe.
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 2.3.